av-mae-uf/av1tenth-docs/docs/information/theoryinfo/routes/navsys.rst

     Figure 2: Data Structure to Represent a Route Segment

-During vehicle motion, after the ``carrot_creator`` node has calculated the entire array of route segments, it receives the current vehicle pose from the ``vehicle_simulator`` node.
+During vehicle motion, after the ``goal_pose_creator`` node has calculated the entire array of route segments, it receives the current vehicle pose from the ``vehicle_simulator`` node.
 The next task is to determine the point on the first route segment (segment number 0) which is closest to the current vehicle position.
 The simplest way to calculate this is to let :math:`u` vary from 0 to 1 in small steps and determining the :math:`x`, :math:`y`` coordinate on the route segment for each value of :math:`u`.
 The value of :math:`u` that corresponds to the closest point is recorded as well as the number of the route segment that it is on.

-The next task of the ``carrot_creator`` node is to calculate the pose (position and heading) of a pose on the route segment that is some specified distance, named the ``look-ahead-distance``, from the closest point.
+The next task of the ``goal_pose_creator`` node is to calculate the pose (position and heading) of a pose on the route segment that is some specified distance, named the ``look-ahead-distance``, from the closest point.
 The value for the look-ahead-distance is selected by the user.
 The value is increased as the speed of the vehicle increases in order to maintain stability in control.
 The ``look-ahead-distance`` in the current application is 8 m as the speed of the vehicle is assumed to be approximately 8 m/sec (18 mph).